 Many people who make use of keys fear that spare keys make their homes, cars and offices more vulnerable.
 This is simply because it increases the chance of someone gaining access to your key because there is now more than one key.
 This is a valid fear to have, but it is important that you keep your spare key safe and in trustworthy hands at all times.
-Here are some of the ways you can accomplish that:
+Here are some of the ways you can accomplish that to your spare key:

 Making use of a spare key is one of the best ways to minimise wasting time and money.
 Spare keys provide their owners with an overall peace of mind, added convenience, and the realisation that they will not be stuck in a lockout for long if they ever find themselves in one.